Who is delivering the Critical Communications Enhancement Program (CCEP)?

 • Improved confidence in the reliability and accessibility of radio services.

-How were the sites selected?
+How are CCEP sites selected?

 Choosing sites is a balance between maximising coverage of radio communications while minimising impacts, such as visual amenity, environmental and local impacts at the site level.
-The CCEP has conducted technical workshops and utilised data from the state-wide audits of site and radio assets to select the most suitable sites in the pilot region.
+The CCEP has conducted technical workshops and utilised data from the state-wide audits of site and radio assets to select the most suitable sites in a region.

 Optimising existing sites and infrastructure is the first priority of the CCEP.
-As a result only five new sites will be delivered through the pilot.

 How is visual amenity considered in site selection?